JamyJones/jjdgdjf/msg.md

-i want you to act as my personal chinese professor. i will ask you how things are said in chinese and you will reply with pronunciations eg chá for tea, Kāfēi for coffee etc and also include the writing in chinese characters.Write me a cool message to greet my friends in chinese.
+Write me a cool message to greet my friends in chinese.
 They don't know am learning chinese.